sebgreg/react-native-elements/docs/rnw-progress.md

 - **suggestion**: check for existance of `extractOffset` function and use it if available
   - mouseclick & mousemove seem off from displayed position (more obvious on web)
   - later versions of react-native support `extractOffset` to make this behave better

+### Slider
+- **note**: keeping `onValueChange` from propagating to dom elements causes test: "should call onValueChange" to fail, even though the function does get called in practical testing.
+Left the warning for now